nucleome/nucleserver/README.md

 ### Config file

 The config file can either be an Excel file or a Google Sheets.
 The file must contain two sheets, namely "Config" and "Index".
 - The “Config” sheet stores the configuration variable values.
 Currently, `root` variable is the only variable needed for NucleServer.
 It is the root path for you store all track data files.
 (As a result, user can easily migrating data between servers.)
-All the URI in other sheets will be relative path to this `root` if their URI are not start with `http` or `https`.You can also find an example in this [screenshot](https://nucleome.github.io/image/sheetConfig.png)
+All the URI/PATH in other sheets will be relative to this `root`.
+The only exception is for URIs starting with `http` or `https`.You can also find an example in this [screenshot](https://nucleome.github.io/image/sheetConfig.png)
 - The “Index” sheet stores the configuration information for organizing the track groups, each with a unique sheet title.
-The sheet titles not in Index sheet will be ignored.
+The sheet titles not present in Index sheet will be ignored by the browser.
 The Name and Value columns define the corresponding columns in the track group sheet.
 Again, you can also find an example in this [screenshot](https://nucleome.github.io/image/sheetIndex.png)
 - The track group sheets provide information such as file location(uri), short label(shortLabel), long label(longLabel) and weblink(metaLink) for the tracks.
-As mentioned, these data files can be files in a local personal PC or an web link.
+As mentioned, these data files can be files in a local personal PC/servr or an web link pointing to a remote server.
-- If the track group sheet contains four columns, the columns name should be “shortLabel” , “uri,metaLink,longLabel”, and the corresponding column header such as A,B et al. should be defined accordlingly in the "Index" sheet. [screenshot demo](https://nucleome.github.io/image/sheetData4.png)
+- If the track group sheet contains four columns, the columns name should be "shortLabel", "uri", "metaLink" and "longLabel”.
+The corresponding column header in the "Index" sheet should be "A" and "B,C,D", so that they are defined accordlingly. [screenshot demo](https://nucleome.github.io/image/sheetData4.png)

 - If using two columns, the column name can be any string user defined.
 Please just filled the "Index" sheet accordingly.[screenshot demo](https://nucleome.github.io/image/sheetSimpleData.png)
->In sheet "Index", those entries which Id starts with “#” will be ignored when loading.
+> In sheet "Index", those entries which Id starts with “#” will be ignored when loading.
 Column "Type" is designed for future data type.
 Currently, please just use "track" in this column.
 It support bigWig, bigBed and .hic format files.

 ### Host Private and public data for community in "HTTPS"
-We highly recommend the host servers to support "HTTPS", as it promote the browser's functionality in Progressive Web Application, Google based permission management and session storage.
+We highly recommend the host servers to support "HTTPS", as it promote the browser's functionality in progressive web application, google based permission management and session storage.
 If the data is sensitive, you can also host it locally.
 It is then not accessible by other users or web application administrator.
 In addition, we also provides a simple password protection option (currently experimental) for user access data in internet.
 As demostrated below, user can add a password when starting the server.
 ```
 nucleserver start -i nucle.xlsx -c password
 ```